 The study by Oliveira et al supports this view, emphasising that real-world integration and gamified instruction increase learner responsiveness and deepen conceptual understanding (373).
 Likewise, Rathnasekara et al observed that creative and flexible teaching strategies, especially those tailored to learners’ cognitive levels, enhance both engagement and retention in English classrooms (413).
 These reflections also align with the findings of Villanueva, who emphasised that positive reinforcement and differentiated strategies foster inclusive and responsive classroom environments (307).
 Moreover, the study by Prilop affirms that EPSTs who embrace feedback and practice adaptive management are better equipped to handle classroom challenges and sustain learner attention.
 Collectively, these insights advocate for a teacher education framework that equips PSTs with diverse, creative, and responsive strategies, ensuring that English instruction is not only effective but also engaging and inclusive.

-Maintenance of Professional Boundaries.
-EPSTs emphasised the importance of establishing clear professional boundaries in the classroom to ensure respect, manage behaviour, and uphold their authority.
+3.14 Maintenance of Professional Boundaries EPSTs emphasised the importance of establishing clear professional boundaries in the classroom to ensure respect, manage behaviour, and uphold their authority.
 As one participant noted, "You really need to set rules inside the classroom... because if you don't set rules, the students will take advantage of you" (FGD 22).
 The need for authority in the classroom was also highlighted, with participants stressing, "You should have authority in your class" (FGD 5).
 They recognised that clear, firm rules are essential for maintaining order, preventing misbehaviour, and creating a respectful learning environment.

 However, EPSTs also acknowledged that authority should be balanced with warmth and approachability.
 One teacher shared, "You must be authoritative... you're demanding, but you're warm" (FGD 12), emphasising the importance of maintaining a healthy teacher-student relationship.
 This balance between being firm and showing care was considered crucial in building students’ trust and fostering a positive classroom atmosphere.
 As another participant stated, "You need to handle them in a firm manner so they will believe in you" (FGD 4), reflecting on how establishing respect through authority can strengthen teaching effectiveness.